ScSteffen/Publication_ICML_MOSS_Workshop/README.md

 # Dynamic Low-Rank Training with Spectral Regularization: Achieving Robustness in Compressed Representations

+## Authors

+- Steffen Schotthöfer, Oak Ridge National Laboratory\*
+- Lexie Wang, Oak Ridge National Laboratory
+- Stefan Schnake, Oak Ridge National Laboratory

+\*Corresponding author

+## Citation info

+Coming soon

+## Overview

+This repository provides code for training neural networks using **Dynamic Low-Rank Training (DLRT)** with **Spectral Regularization** to achieve both **compression** and **robustness**.
+The method dynamically adapts the rank of weight matrices during training and introduces a spectral penalty that controls the tail of the singular spectrum.

-# Run as jupyter notebook
+## Run as jupyter notebook
 1) Start the ipynb "low_rank.ipynb"
 2) Run all cells
 3) Output is logged with wandb and in cell output.

-# Alternative: Run as python script (recommended way!)
+## Alternative: Run as python script (recommended way!)

 1) Create a local python environment and install the python requirements in a local virtual environment: